Book Review: Barry J. Beitzel, ed. Lexham Geographical Commentary on the Acts through Revelation

 Beitzel, Barry J., ed.
 Lexham Geographical Commentary on the Acts through Revelation.
 Bellingham, Wash.: Lexham Press, 2019.
 763 pp.; Hb. $39.99 Link to Lexham Press

 Barry Beitzel has a well-deserved reputation in scholarship for his contributions to biblical geography.
 He edited The New Moody Atlas of the Bible (Moody, 2009; reviewed here).
-He edited the first volume of this projected five volume series, Lexham Geographical Commentary on the Gospels (Lexham, 2017, see my review here).
-This new volume is a joy to read, and will be an excellent addition the library of any student of the New Testament.
+He edited the first volume of this projected five-volume series, Lexham Geographical Commentary on the Gospels (Lexham, 2017; see my review here).
+This new volume is a joy to read and will be an excellent addition to the library of any student of the New Testament.

-Each chapter begins with a list of Scripture covered in the section, so it is possible to read through at least the first half of the book alongside a reading of the book of Acts.
-This is not always possible since some locations appear in various parts of the book such as Jerusalem or Caesarea.
+Each chapter of this Geographical Commentary begins with a list of Scripture covered in the section, so it is possible to read through at least the first half of the book alongside a reading of the book of Acts.
+This is not always possible since some locations appear in various parts of the book, such as Jerusalem or Caesarea.
 For example, Paul Wright’s chapter on Caesarea Maritima (chapter 16) lists all of the occurrences of the location in the book of Acts.
 A text box at the head of the article offers three or four key points covered in the chapter.
-The text flows in parallel columns and the chapters are richly illustrated.
+The text flows in parallel columns, and the chapters are richly illustrated.
 All non-English words appear in transliteration; distances are given in miles and kilometers.
-Each section concludes with a bibliography citing key journal and other dictionary articles.
+Each section concludes with a bibliography citing key journal articles and other dictionary articles.

-The chapters are illustrated with photographs, diagrams and charts.
+The chapters are illustrated with photographs, diagrams, and charts.
 Some photographs are licensed through WikiCommons, some are from Beitzel himself, and David deSilva contributed many.
 A few of these are familiar diagrams found in other Logos resources or Logos map sets.
-I noticed some of the city maps of the seven churches in Revelation were designed by Tutku Tours.
-The book is printed on an uncoated paper which does not glare and is easier to make notes on compared to a book like the Zondervan Bible Backgrounds commentary.
+I noticed that Tutku Tours designed some of the city maps of the seven churches in Revelation.
+The book is printed on uncoated paper, which does not glare and is easier to make notes on than a book like the Zondervan Bible Backgrounds Commentary.

 Perhaps the most unusual article concerns Philippi, Michael Thate’s “Paulus Geographicus?
 The Spatial (Somatic) World of Paul’s Letter to the Philippians.”
-The article is not particularly about the geographical location of the city of Philippi, but about how bodies were understood in the Greco-Roman world, specifically in the Macedonian city of Philippi.
+The article is not particularly about the geographical location of the city of Philippi but about how bodies were understood in the Greco-Roman world, specifically in the Macedonian city of Philippi.
 As he puts it, this is a theo-graphical article rather than a geographical article.
 Unfortunately, this is the only article in the book devoted to Philippi.
-I would have liked an additional article on the social and geographical word of Rome Philippi as similar to other locations of Paul’s ministry.
+I would have liked an additional article on the social and geographical world of Rome, Philippi, as similar to other locations of Paul’s ministry.

 The final seven chapters concern geographical locations in the book of Revelation, six of the seven churches plus an article on the geography of the island of Patmos.
 (Ephesus was covered in the order of the Pauline letters.)
-Each of these chapters gives the pre-history of the cities, as well as something of the religious and social situation at the time John wrote the book of Revelation.
+Each of these chapters gives the pre-history of the cities and something of the religious and social situation at the time John wrote the book of Revelation.

-The book includes with seventeen-pages of color charts and additional maps, a detailed list of the contributors, a subject index, a Scripture index and a list of image credits.
+The book includes seventeen pages of color charts and additional maps, a detailed list of contributors, a subject index, a Scripture index, and a list of image credits.

 All things being equal, I much prefer a real physical book.
-And this is an excellent looking book.
-But there are some definite advantages to using this book as part of Logos Bible Software.
+And this is an excellent-looking book.
+However, there are some definite advantages to using this book as part of Logos Bible Software.

 Conclusion.
 The Lexham Geographic Commentary on the gospels is a joy to read.
 The articles are stimulating and well-illustrated.
 This book will make an excellent addition to the library of any student of the Bible.
-A hardback book with 763 pages illustrated with color photographs, maps and charts is worth more than the $39.95 list price.
+A hardback book with 763 pages illustrated with color photographs, maps, and charts is worth more than the $39.95 list price.
 The Lexham website inaccurately lists the publication date as 2017.
-The Geographic Commentary will continue in 2020 with volumes on the Pentateuch, Historical Books and Poetry and Prophecy are due in 2020.
+The Geographic Commentary will continue in 2020, with volumes on the Pentateuch, Historical Books, Poetry, and Prophecy due in 2020.

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.